ndfriedman/hypermutationAnalysisProject/filesAndSourcesGuide.md

 Using: myUtils/runAnnotateMaf.R ,file for hypermutated cases is written to: /juno/work/taylorlab/friedman/myAdjustedDataFiles/filteredMaf_Nov19_2019_hypermutantOnly_withCNCFAnnotation.maf
 Manually generate facets whitelist and blacklist for flat genomes (include) and bad fits (exclude).
 This leads to 805 cases we will analyze for clonality

+##MULTIPLE SAMPLE ANALYSES
+run signatures on a maf with all mutations labeled based on the branch they are on /juno/work/taylorlab/friedman/myAdjustedDataFiles/hypermutantMultipleSamplesLabeledByBranch.tsv

 <br>
 <br>